kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 ---

-This is a short post about how I build my Elixir/Phoenix releases with Docker and extract the tar file that will be deployed to production.
+This is a short post about how I build my Elixir/Phoenix releases with Docker and extract the tarball that will be deployed to production.
 In this approach, we are just building the release with Docker. _We are not building the image to run our application in a Docker container._